cosinekitty/sapphire/Lark.md

 See the following paper for a more in-depth analysis of the Dequan Li attractor's dynamics:

-*  "[Poincare sections for a new three-dimensional toroidal attractor](https://www.physics.drexel.edu/~bob/Papers/Torochaos.pdf)" by Letellier and Gilmore.
+*  "[Poincar&eacute; sections for a new three-dimensional toroidal attractor](https://www.physics.drexel.edu/~bob/Papers/Torochaos.pdf)" by Letellier and Gilmore.

 ### Outputs